Freeman-kuch/freeman-kuch/README.md

 ### Hi there 👋, My name is Freeman

 ####  A Python developer,  Backend web-developer & Medical Laboratory scientist(in training)
-- 🔭 I’m currently working on Python and It's web Frameworks (FLask, Django)
+- 🔭 I’m currently working on Python and It's web Frameworks FLask

-- 🌱 I’m currently learning Python Flask web Framework
+- 🌱 I’m currently learning CUX designs

 - 👯 I’m looking to collaborate on web project and Python codes in general